 Easy Curtain Fix

-by Chris on May 18, 2011
+May 18, 2011 by Chris

 I’m in love with my new Ikea curtains for the master bedroom.
 However, had I known the trouble they would give me, I may not have purchased them.
 That’s not true.
 I love them that much.
 Tell me if you can relate to the picture below.